-In this thesis we introduce our approach to filesystem access control that empowers users to make real-time decisions about which processes or applications should have access to specific filesystem objects.
-By integrating an interactive decision-making layer into the filesystem, this solution aims to bridge the gap between the security benefits of MAC mechanisms and the simplicity required for widespread adoption.
+In this thesis we introduce our approach to file system access control that empowers users to make real-time decisions about which processes or applications should have access to specific file system objects.
+By integrating an interactive decision-making layer into the file system, this solution aims to bridge the gap between the security benefits of MAC mechanisms and the simplicity required for widespread adoption.
 The proposed system delegates access control decisions to the user, enabling them to grant or deny access to individual processes or applications on a per-object basis.
 This approach not only enhances security but also maintains the flexibility and usability that are critical for user-oriented systems.

-The rest of this thesis is organised as follows: Chapter 1 and chapter 2 provide a review of existing access control mechanisms and their limitations.
-Chapter 3 outlines the design objectives, and the interactive component of the proposed filesystem layer.
+The rest of this thesis is organised as follows: Chapter 1 and chapter 2 provides a review of existing access control mechanisms and their limitations.
+Chapter 3 outlines the design objectives, architecture, and the interactive component of the proposed file system layer.
 Chapter 4 describes the implementation process, including the tools and techniques used to develop the system.
 Finally, in chapter 5 we present experimental results, evaluate the performance, security benefits and limitations of the proposed solution, and discuss the potential for further development.

-2 Introduction
+4 Introduction